zacharyr0th/website/public/articles/liquidity-pools.md

 ---
 title: 'Liquidity Pools'
-date: '2023-12-31'
+date: '2025-01-18'
 image:
   src: '/misc/placeholder.webp'
   alt: 'Liquidity Pools'
 description: 'Automated Market Making'
-category: 'defi'
+category: 'technology'
-tags: ['defi', 'crypto']
+tags: ['crypto']
 takeaways:
   - 'Liquidity pools automate market making through smart contracts, eliminating the need for traditional order books.'
-  - 'The constant product formula (x * y = k) ensures continuous liquidity and price stability.'
-  - 'Impermanent loss poses a risk to liquidity providers when asset prices diverge significantly.'
-  - 'Pool fees incentivize liquidity provision while maintaining market efficiency.'
   - 'Advanced features like concentrated liquidity and multi-token pools optimize capital efficiency.'
 ---

-# Understanding Liquidity Pools and Automated Market Making

-Liquidity pools are smart contracts that hold token pairs and enable automated market making.
+Liquidity pools are smart contracts that hold token pairs and enable automated marketmaking.
 They represent a fundamental shift from traditional order book systems to algorithmic trading.

-## Core Concepts

-Traditional exchanges rely on market makers to provide liquidity.
-In DeFi, liquidity pools automate this process through mathematical formulas and smart contracts.
+Traditional exchanges rely on well-capitalized market makers to provide liquidity.
+In DeFi, liquidity pools automate this process through mathematical formulas and smart contracts and as a result, anyone can participate now and trade permissionlessly, globally, at all hours of the day.

+# How Liquidity Pools Work

+Users must deposit both tokens in the correct ratio when they provide liquidity and modern liquidity pools are more complicated, and some serve unique use cases.

-### The Constant Product Formula
+## The Constant Product Formula

-> x \* y = k defines the fundamental relationship between token quantities in a pool.
+> x \* y = k defines the fundamental relationship between token quantities in a basic liquidity pool.

-This elegant formula ensures:
+This formula ensures:

 - Continuous liquidity availability
 - Automatic price adjustments